Cape wagtail: Behaviour

 The Cape wagtail's main food is invertebrates.
 Foraging occurs mainly on the ground or in shallow water, and they will consume carrion.
 It has been observed feeding on insects attracted by lights or caught in car radiators.
 It has also been recorded as eating fiddler crabs, sandhoppers, snails, ticks, tadpoles, small fish, small chameleons and human food.

 The Cape wagtail is a monogamous, territorial solitary nester, and breeding pairs stay together over a number of breeding seasons.
 Like many territorial birds, the males will fiercely attack their own reflection when seen in mirrors or windows.
 The nest is built by both sexes and consists of a cup made of a wide range of materials, both natural and artificial, which is lined with hair, rootlets, wool and feathers.
 The nest is situated in a recess within a steep bank, tree, or bush, or in a man-made location such as a hole in a wall, a pot plant, or a bridge.
 It breeds all year round but, egg-laying peaks from July until December (mid-winter to early summer).
 Between one and five eggs are laid, which both parents take turns incubating for 13–15 days.
 Once hatched, the chicks are fed by both parents, until they leave the nest after 14–18 days.
-Once fledged they adults continue to feed them for another 20–25 days, and the young become fully independent around 44 days - 60 days after fledging.
+Once fledged, the adults continue to feed them for another 20–25 days, and the young become fully independent around 44 days - 60 days after fledging.

-It has been recorded as host of the following brood parasites: Diderick cuckoo Chrysococcyx caprius, Jacobin cuckoo Clamator jacobinus, and Levaillant's cuckoo Clamator levaillantii.
-Predators include the rufous-breasted sparrowhawk Accipter rufiventris, as well as cats and rats Rattus spp.
+It has been recorded as host of the following brood parasites: Diderick cuckoo (Chrysococcyx caprius), Jacobin cuckoo (Clamator jacobinus), and Levaillant's cuckoo (Clamator levaillantii).
+Predators include the rufous-breasted sparrowhawk (Accipter rufiventris), as well as cats and rats (Rattus spp).